SSD Controller and Firmware Key to Locked Bill-Of-Material Strategy

 Cactus Technologies focus is to make the most reliable Industrial and Embedded OEM flash storage devices, with locked-BOM, to ensure the identical characteristics over the many years of production.

-From Industrial Grade Flash Storage Devices based on SLC NAND memory, to OEM and Commercial Grade products, based on pSLC and MLC NAND memory.
+From Industrial Grade Flash Storage Devices based on SLC NAND memory, to OEM and Industrial MLC products, based on pSLC and MLC NAND memory.
 All have Extended Temperature range versions, and price points to meet differing application budgets.

 Our products come in a wide variety of interfaces to meet needs of embedded OEM application designers everywhere.